A psychologist tested a recruit to find out if he was suitable for service in the Army.

 "I always think of women, sir."

 Shyama Lahiri (/sháma láhri/) with Mahasaya (/mahásha/) added, was born in India in 1828 and cremated in 1895.
-He was a yogi, and produced rather free-flowing adaptations of many good works, including works on yoga.
-Swami Satyeswarananda shows that Lahiri took part in the publications, and wrote some of the texts himself, includings his work on Manu Samhita and Panini. [◦Source]
+He was a yogi, and produced rather free-flowing adaptations of many works of Sanatan Dharma (Hinduism), including works on yoga.
+Swami Satyeswarananda shows that Lahiri took part in the publication, and wrote some of the texts himself, includings his work on Manu Samhita and Panini. [◦Source]

 In the following articles the aesthetic is stripped down, and the general appearance rejects the theatric.
 And the influence continues: these are hallmarks of grunge.

-You have a heartburn, ask a marring guru what to do about it, and he cites, "Remain contented with whatever you have."
-[Hw 77].
-That yoga sentiment is repeated by Lahiri too, and elaborated by Satyeswarananda.
+Lahiri says in several places that contentment is a good thing.
+The real question is what to be content with.
+Is it a lousy pay, overwork and geese cackling around you?
+If you have a heartburn and ask a marring guru what to do about it, he might cite a book or two: "Remain contented with whatever you have."
+[Satyeswarananda 1986, 77].
+As elaborated by Satyeswarananda.
 "Learn how to remain contented with whatever one has and whatever one is. / There should not be any craving to have more desire or even to move anywhere," writes Satyeswarananda (op cit).
 Manu Samhita 4:12 lies at the back of the statement.
-It is a widely held yogi teaching.
+"One who seeks happiness should become supremely content and self-controlled, for happiness is rooted in contentment and its opposite is the root of unhappiness."
+(Olivelle 2005, 124) But there are other books to refer to in the matter.
+Health is treasured, and silly contentment should not be thought much of.

 "Whatever one receives, one should remain contented.
 Thereby, one can attain Tranquility.
 This is contentment (Santosh), the secret key to attain the highest Happiness," decrees Lahiri in the wake of Patanjali as well.
-[Hw 147].
-This cherished idea of yogi contentment is of course not good if trusted in blindly and far and wide.
-If a one-celled animal had been content with going on as that, or fish had not crawled on land, there might have been no animal evolution as we know it.
-If animals do not move about in search of food, not content with starving, it could very soon be the end of them.
+[Satyeswarananda 1986, 147].
+This cherished idea of yogi contentment is of course not good if trusted in . . .
 If Lahiri had been content with receiving kriya yoga in secret and not divulge it to many, he would have showed content in that yogi way.
 But he did not.
 He most certainly did not live as he preached.

-Make a check-list to see how the goings are at large - and refrain from being fully content until you have a decent living and thrives too - that could be wise.
+Make a check-list to see how the goings are at large - and refrain from being fully content until you have a decent living and thrives too - that would be wise.

 There is hopefully a "time and place" and rewarding conditions that speak of contentment, but unless and until there are ample reasons to be satisfied, being fulfilled in the on-going development that good yoga calls for, stupid contentment is not appropriate.
 Compare Abraham Maslow's pyramid of needs.
 Beware of too harsh guru teachings, then.
 They may be misleading, as when giving up the results of your actions is demanded or councelled too.
 "Man should create lots of good karma," says Buddha.
-It should be far better to stick with Buddha's Gentle Middle Way design for better living and get liberated, than being robbed of good karma treasures by too blunt "karma yoga" and as a result not having what is needed for getting ahead.
-Beware, and do not get content with what is not proper resolves.
-It is not considered a right resolve to remain content with sexual misconduct either.
+It should be vastly better to stick to Buddha's Gentle Middle Way design for better living and get awakened rather than being robbed of good karma and as a result not have all that may be needed to carry on.
+It is wise not to get one's mind spotted with dubious resolves if you can avoid them.

-❋ Speak up against indoctrination.
-Get a good life and move onward and upward, and then one may perhaps be content - till concern for the welfare of others, including animals and the state of the planet, pops up.
+◎ Speak up against unsound indoctrination.
+Get a good life and move onward and upward, and then consider the overall and worsening fare of the warmed-up planet, the dwindling living-conditions, the extinctions of thousands of animal species, and further.

 A brahmin by birth organised study groups and launched variant interpretations of many works to study